nrfconnect/sdk-nrf/doc/nrf/config_and_build/dfu/index.rst

 Device Firmware Update (DFU) is the procedure of upgrading the application firmware version on a device.
 It consists of two primary steps:

-1. Transferring the new firmware - a new firmware image is transferred to the device's chip.
+1. Transferring the new firmware - A new firmware image is transferred to the device's chip.

 #.
-Testing and booting - the bootloader then tests and boots the new firmware.
+Testing and booting - The bootloader then tests and boots the new firmware.

 .. note::
   The choice of bootloader affects how firmware updates can be performed (except for the nRF54H20 SoC where only the Software Updates for Internet of Things (SUIT) is supported).